crawley-dev/rust-compiler/README.md

 This is a compiler frontend (own codegen impl coming later!), for a language that i've created.

+## Current TODO

+- Add better error chaining, currently root error is returned. it would be nice to chain as I propgate upwards.

 ## Core Functionality Required

 - [x] variables